gridcoin-community/gridcoin-docker/grc-amd64-dev/README.md

 strip the desired binary(s) and make install on your host machine

-Contribute to gridcoin-docker at [https://github.com/gridcoin-community/gridcoin-docker](https://github.com/gridcoin-community/gridcoin-docker)
+Report issues or contribute to gridcoin-docker at [https://github.com/gridcoin-community/gridcoin-docker](https://github.com/gridcoin-community/gridcoin-docker)

 Contribute to gridcoin itself at [https://github.com/gridcoin-community/Gridcoin-Research](https://github.com/gridcoin-community/Gridcoin-Research)